troglobit/mini-snmpd/README.md

 The Mini SNMP daemon is a minimal implementation of an SNMP daemon.
 It is primarily targeted at embedded systems with limited disk and memory resources.
-All configuration is done using command line arguments.
+All configuration can be done using command line arguments, but it also supports a minimal `.conf` file.
 It supports basic CPU, memory, disk, and network interface statistics.

 `mini-snmpd` is not as flexibible as, and does not support the same features as, the de-facto standard [net-snmp][], but this also means